galkahana/PDF-Writer/readme.md

 Not much to say about the first option.
 2nd option just means to follow the installation instructions and then pointing to the resultant lib and include folders to build your project.

 3rd option is probably the best, especially if you already have cmake in your project.
 This project has package definition for `PDFHummus` package, which means you can have cmake look for this package and include it in your project with `find_package`.
 Then link to the `PDFHummus::PDFWriter` target and you are done.
-Another optin is to do this + allow for fetching the project content from the repo with `FetchContent`.
+Another option is to do this + allow for fetching the project content from the repo with `FetchContent`.
 Here's an example from the [PDF TextExtraction project](https://github.com/galkahana/pdf-text-extraction/blob/master/TextExtraction/CMakeLists.txt) of mine:

 ```cmake
 include(FetchContent)